Family Tendency: What It Is & How It Differs From Family Traits

 Image: IStock

 The family tendency is the behavioral and responsive pattern of a particular family and lineage.
 It is the inclination of all members of one family towards certain things, beliefs, and actions.
-Usually, eating habits, lifestyle, routine activities, outlook on space, religious orientation, materials, and contemplation are the same or similar in one family (1).
+Usually, eating habits, lifestyle, routine activities, outlook on space, religious orientation, materials, and contemplation are the or similar in one family (1).
 Also, family tendency influences a child’s developmental domain as individuals learn to behave according to their environment (2).

 The family tendency can influence a person’s life and personality in many ways (2) (3) (4) (5):